anandbosedev/anandbosedev.github.io/_posts/2024-02-21-rethinking-localization-of-jetpack-compose-apps.md

 2. To access a string of different locale, you need to create another `Context` with overridden locale configuration, which is expensive.
 3. If your app wants to change the locale by itself, you need to override the base context of the activity and restart it.
 Restarting activity causes unpleasant user experience.

-The motto of Jetpack Compose is to build UI with declarative Kotlin code, and to enable Kotlin first approach to the every aspect of the application.
-Why don't we think about a Kotlin first approach to localization?
+The motto of Jetpack Compose is to build UI with declarative Kotlin code, and to put Kotlin-first approach to the every aspect of the application.
+Why don't we think about a Kotlin-first approach to localization?

 ## Motivation